GuidoFrancoSanguinetti/Repository/CypressTest/README.txt

 You will see a base project on the repository for Java.
 I had to clean it up since I think some sort of virus got into my pc and didn't want to take any chances.
 Therefore it's a little empty and raw.
 But you can still check it out if you want.

-First time using cypress.
+First time using cypress and I haven't really gotten into JS for the past 3 years.
 I'm more of a Selenium + Java user so don't look too much into it.

 Was confused if what you wanted was full on testing or just specifically what was asked for.
 Did the second one.
 I also skipped checking all the information in every single screen as well as the last screen to be redirected to after each test case.